Orono Land Trust Hunting Policy

 ATTENTION ALL HUNTERS

-To obtain a permit to hunt on any property owned by Orono Land Trust send an email to email@example.com with your name and contact information and the property where you intend to hunt.
+To obtain a permit to hunt on PINEY KNOLL CONSERVATION AREA (PKCA) owned by Orono Land Trust, send an email to email@example.com with your name and contact information.
 Send a copy of your email to firstname.lastname@example.org who will issue the permit.
 We will send a permit (see below) that you must acknowledge by return email to validate your permit.
 We will share contact information with all hunters who request permission.

 SPECIAL INSTRUCTIONS FOR HUNTING ON OLT’s PINEY KNOLL CONSERVATION AREA

-The Orono Land Trust, Board of Directors approves hunting of white-tailed deer by bow & arrow on Piney Knoll Conservation Area [PKCA] during the Expanded Archery Season, which is September 7 – December 14.
-See Maine Department of Inland Fisheries & Wildlife (http://www.maine.gov/ifw/hunting_trapping/index.htm) for details of the white-tailed deer archery season.
+The Orono Land Trust, Board of Directors approves hunting of white-tailed deer by bow & arrow on Piney Knoll Conservation Area [PKCA] during the Expanded Archery Season, which is September 10 – December 10, 2016.
+See Maine Department of Inland Fisheries & Wildlife (http://www.maine.gov/ifw/hunting_trapping/index.htm) for details of the white-tailed deer extended archery season.

-2. SAFETY to hunters, the public, and domestic animals is paramount.
+- SAFETY to hunters, the public, and domestic animals is paramount.
 Take all safety precautions and be aware of the horses and goats on the Trask property that abuts OLT property.
-For safety, please hunt from a temporary “stand” and do not stalk deer.
+For safety, please hunt from a temporary “tree stand” and do not stalk deer.
 Do not use the “stand” of another hunter without permission.

-4. Tree stands must be removed within 2 weeks after conclusion of the archery-hunting season each year.
+- Tree stands must be removed within 2 weeks after conclusion of the archery-hunting season each year.
+If a stand remains after the two-week period you will forfeit the stand and we will remove it.
 Also, remove all “scent” tags if you used them.

-5. After the hunt period we would appreciate comments on your experience(s), including the number of hours spent hunting on OLT land and results of your efforts.
+- After the hunt period we would appreciate comments on your experience(s), including the number of hours spent hunting on OLT land and results of your efforts.
+If you did not hunt, send us that information.
+Not submitting a report may be cause to deny a permit in subsequent years.

-HUNTER ENTRY PERMIT: Property: __________ (PKCA, Hsu, Newman Hill, etc.).
-Permission is granted to ______________for the 2013 Expanded Archery Season for the purpose of bow hunting for white-tailed deer.
+Property: ___PKCA___.
+Permission is granted to _____________for the 2016 Expanded Archery Season for the purpose of bow hunting for white-tailed deer.
 OLT will not be required to provide permittees warnings of hazards, hazardous conditions or use of any structures or activities on the land.
 OLT does not grant any assurance to permittees that the premises are safe and do not assume, in any way, the responsibility, or incur liability for any injury to any person or property caused by any act by persons to whom permission is granted.
 Permittees shall indemnify OLT and hold OLT and its members harmless for any and all actions or causes of action that result from the permittee’s use of the land.
 Permittees are solely responsible for any environmental damage caused by a permittee’s activities.
 This permit is granted only to the permittees and is non-transferable.
-The Piney Knoll Conservation Area is a multi-recreational area; undue conflict between hunters and other recreational users may result in loss of hunting opportunity on this property.
+The Marsh Island Preserve, now known as Piney Knoll Conservation Area (PKCA), is a multi-recreational area; undue conflict between hunters and other recreational users may result in loss of hunting opportunity on this property.